Asymptotic stability for the Dirac--Klein-Gordon system in two space dimensions: Introduction

-Thus one quantity is at the borderline of integrability and the other is strictly below the borderline of integrability.
-In previous work of the authors \cite{DW-2020}, such a situation was termed `below-critical', and indicates that if the classical vector field method is to be successful, then new ideas are required to close both the lower-order and higher-order bootstraps.
+Thus one quantity is at the borderline of integrability and the other is strictly \emph{below} the borderline of integrability.
+In previous work of the authors \cite{DW-2020}, such a situation was termed `below-critical' in time decay, and indicates that if the classical vector field method is to be successful, then new ideas are required to close both the lower and higher order bootstraps.